Starting a Restaurant, Bar or Coffee Shop in Alberta

 Making a profit is the most important— some might say the only objective of a business.
 Profit measures success.
 It can be defined simply: revenues - expenses = profit.
 So, to increase profits, you must raise revenues, lower expenses, or both.
 To make improvements, you must know what's going on financially at all times.

-Check out our Learning @ The Link Small Business Webinars beginning February 18th.
+Check out our Learning @ The Link Small Business Webinars.

 There are many associations that may be of use to foodservice operators.
 Although it is not necessary to join an association, there can be advantages in becoming a member because they: